saransh9714/Zepto-ECommerce-Analysis/README.md

 ---

 ## 📂 Dataset Description
-The dataset simulates an e-commerce platform with information such as:
+The dataset simulates an e commerce platform with information such as:
 - Customer details
 - Order transactions
 - Product categories
 - Order value and purchase dates

-*(Note: Dataset is used for learning and analytical purposes.)*

 ---